sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/cache_ci_artefacts.md

    aws configure set aws_access_key_id "$BUILDKITE_HMAC_KEY" --profile buildkite aws configure set aws_secret_access_key "$BUILDKITE_HMAC_SECRET" --profile buildkite
    ```
+   > NOTE: for `asdf install awscli` to succeed, a `.tool-versions` file containing the dependency and the desired version number must be present.
+You may replace `asdf` with any other installation method.

    > NOTE: the environment variables `$BUILDKITE_HMAC_KEY` and `$BUILDKITE_HMAC_SECRET` are set on the Buildkite agent already.

 1. Add the following snippet to the top of `pipeline.yaml`: